priyas-04/My-portfolio/Readme.md

 - **JavaScript** – Interactivity

 ## 🚀 Live Demo
-Check it out here: [View Portfolio](https://priya3194.github.io/My-portfolio/)
+Check it out here: https://priya3194.github.io/My-portfolio/

 ## 📬 Contact
 If you like my work or want to collaborate, reach out to me: